 1. The Compiler Problem

 Tommy John won 288 games in his 26-year Major League Baseball career.
-As we’ve already noted, that’s the most wins for any pitcher outside the Hall of Fame since the start of the 20th century.
-We’ve also shown that only 5 modern (post-1901) hurlers have more than 250 wins and aren’t in Cooperstown.
-So, if John is at the top of that short list, what’s the compiler problem?
+As we’ve already noted, other than Clemens, that’s the most wins for any pitcher outside the Hall of Fame since the start of the 20th century.
+We’ve also shown that only six modern (post-1901) hurlers have more than 250 wins and aren’t in Cooperstown.
+So, if John is at the top of that non-PED-linked shortlist, what’s the compiler problem?

-Anyway, I took a look at the 35 pitchers from 1908-2019 who have started at least 500 games and then ranked them by the ratio of starts to wins.
-John had 700 starts and 284 wins as a starter (he had 4 more victories in relief).
+Anyway, I took a look at the 37 pitchers from 1908-2024 who have started at least 500 games and then ranked them by the ratio of starts to wins.
+John had 700 starts and 284 wins as a starter (he had four more victories in relief).
 That’s a ratio of 2.46 starts for every win.
-Out of the 35 hurlers with 500 or more starts, John’s ratio is the 5th worst, better than only Joe Niekro, Rick Reuschel, Jerry Reuss and Frank Tanana, none of whom got remotely close to Cooperstown.
+Out of the 37 hurlers with 500 or more starts, John’s ratio is the 5th worst, better than only Joe Niekro, Rick Reuschel, Jerry Reuss, and Frank Tanana, none of whom got remotely close to Cooperstown.

 700 Career Starts